-As soon as possible thereafter, the Trial Manager at LCTC should be contacted confirming unblinding has taken place and an unblinding CRF should be completed and returned to LCTC.
-A copy of this should be placed in the patient's medical notes and a copy stored in the investigator site file.
+As soon as possible thereafter, the Trial Manager at LCTC should be contacted confirming unblinding has taken place, and an unblinding CRF should be completed, and a copy returned to LCTC.
+A copy of this should also be placed in the patient's medical notes and the original stored in the investigator site file.